 You have entered the address of a Kleresca® site outside your country.
 Please be aware that information on the site may not apply to your country.

-The recommended protocol depends on the type of the invasive treatment used and the healing time that you might need, but generally, a total of 4 – 5 sessions is recommended.
+The recommended protocol depends the type of the invasive treatment used and the healing time that the skin might need, but generally, a total of 4 – 5 sessions is recommended.

-No. The Kleresca® Pre-Post Treatment uses a multi-LED lamp as its energy source and emits in the blue light area within the visible light spectrum.
+The Kleresca® Pre-Post Treatment uses a multi-LED lamp as its energy source and emits in the blue light area, within the visible light spectrum.
 No harmful UV light is emitted by the system.
 Clinical trials have shown that Kleresca® is a well-tolerated treatment with no serious side effects reported.

-The treatment is non-invasive and non-destructive, and it does not cause any harm in the skin tissue.
-The treatment acts by inducing the skin’s own healing mechanisms.
+The treatment is non-destructive, non-systemic, and painless and it does not cause any harm to the skin tissue.
+The treatment acts by activating the skin’s cells and its own repair mechanisms.